volodya-lombrozo/lints/README.md

 It is possible to disable any particular linter in a program, with the help of the `+unlint` meta.

+## Design of This Library

+The library is designed as a set of lints, each of which is a separate class implementing the `Lint` interface.
+Each lint is responsible for checking one particular aspect of the [XMIR] document.
+The `Program` class is responsible for
+running all lints and collecting defects for a single XMIR file.
+The `Programs` class is responsible for running all lints and collecting defects for a set of XMIR files.
+All in all, there are only four classes and interfaces that are supposed to be exposed to a user of the library:

+* `Program` - checker of a single [XMIR]
+* `Programs` - checker of a set of [XMIR]
+* `Defect` - a single defect discovered
+* `Severity` - a severity of a defect

+There are also a few classes that implement `Iterable<Lint>`.
+They are supposed to be used only by the `Program` and `Programs`, and are not supposed to be exposed to the user of the library.
+They are responsible for providing a set of lints to be executed, building them from the information in classpath.

 ## Benchmark

 Here is the result of linting XMIRs: